dmtuniverse/rOCR-BotFight/README.md

 edit25; that's another 20 comments.
 Will have to make a new post to see what the ramp is on new posts as I'm almost sure it did more than 20 to start with.
 A task for later.
 edit26; FAO WHOEVER OWNS THIS BOT: please do not delete this post if you see it, or at least give me fair warning.
 This is now an educational endeavor for me and I want to share my journey.
 edit27; this post is now being mirrored at https://github.com/dmtuniverse/rOCR-BotFight
 edit28; I have no idea if anyone has commented on this post.
 If you have and it's not upvoted, PM me a link and I'll upvote which will hopefully put it at the top.
 If not I'll add it to the OP.
+edit29; I'll keep this post as a log and create a new post for my bot to auto-edit.
+Will link it here at the top of the post as and when.
+Might be tomorrow before I get this done.